adrische/git-tutorial/README.md

 `git branch` shows existing branches, the current branch is indicated with `*`

-`git checkout -b branchname` creates new branch, or changes to existing branch
+`git checkout -b branchname` creates new branch and switches to it (fails, if a branch with that name already exists)

+`git switch branchname` switch to different branch